 Sidenote: I got pretty damn excited when I found out BJ Fogg is a Weight Watchers lifetime member.

-DesignHere are some ways we motivate our members:
+DesignHere are some ways Journey motivates our members:

 - Members constantly tell us that seeing their weight decrease on the weight chart is extremely motivating in and of itself.

-- We designed a healthy eating calendar that fills in with blue dots as members track within a healthy range.
+- I designed a healthy eating calendar that fills in with blue dots as members track within a healthy range.

 Weekly reflection messages

-Messages we send a member after she tracks her weight.
-These are meant to be encouraging, kind of like a thumbs up for persisting.
+I designed messages that we send a member after she tracks her weight.
+These are encouraging messages, kind of like a thumbs up for persisting.

 I love talking about process...